 Would you like to schedule a workshop for your department or a guest lecture for your class?
 Please contact us with a date, time, and location and we will work with you to have a member of the committee attend your meeting/class.

-Fall 2021 Health and Safety Guidelines for In-Person Research
+Health and Safety Guidelines for In-Person Research

-For the Fall 2021 semester, in-person human participants research has been allowed to resume at Ithaca College.
+As of the Fall 2021 semester, in-person human participants research has been allowed to resume at Ithaca College.
 Research participants for in-person research can include members of the Ithaca College community as well as outside visitors.
 Here is a link to the guidelines.

 The Ithaca College IRB offers four types of review: